Water Leaks in Commercial Buildings: What to Do After Finding Them

 Why is early evidence preservation important in water damage claims?

-Water damage may alter or destroy physical evidence relatively quickly, potentially complicating root cause analysis if investigation is delayed.
+Water damage may alter or destroy physical evidence relatively quickly, potentially complicating root cause analysis if forensic investigation is delayed.
 Early documentation of moisture patterns, material conditions, and building system performance may help preserve findings that support accurate liability determination.

 This article is intended to provide general information and insights into prevailing industry practices.
 It is not intended to constitute, and should not be relied upon as, legal, technical, or professional advice.
 The content does not replace consultation with a qualified expert or professional regarding the specific facts and circumstances of any particular matter.